tomsWebConsulting/twcsl/Block/Form/Form Block Wrapper Observe Changes/README.md

 * Add or edit a form block.

-* Add a Line field with a LABEL of **twc-fbwoc** and DESCRIPTION of the following...
+* Add a Line field as the first field with a LABEL of **twc-fbwoc** and DESCRIPTION of the following...

   ```
   "callbacks" : {